-This course introduces planning tasks for the design and management of production systems from the strategic to the operational level.
-The first part of the course deals with a classification of different production systems and the characterization of design problems for flow production systems.
-We discuss lean production principles and the influence of variability on performance measures.
-The second part of the covers control and scheduling decisions.
+To match supply/capacity with demand, managers and planners have to consider different types of variability.
+We discuss sources for three dimensions of variability and analyze the effects on several operational performance measures.
+This course introduces planning tasks for the design and management of operations systems from the strategic to the operational level.
+The first part of the course deals with a classification of production systems and the characterization of design problems for flow production systems.
+The second part of the course covers control and scheduling decisions.

+To manage and reduce variability we introduce classical approaches from lean management as well as modern business analytics tools.
 This course aims to provide insights into the key decisions regarding the design and management of lean production systems.
-For this purpose, quantitative models for the performance analysis and optimization of such production systems are discussed, as well as several solution approaches for different planning tasks are covered.
-Selected problems are implemented and solved using standard software.
+For this purpose quantitative models for the performance analysis and optimization are discussed.
+Selected problems are implemented and solved using standard software for business analytics.